mathiaspettersen/CTFTeam5/Lab03/Main.md

 ## 9001 - ALL
-> I made a simple machine for ALL my users, this is a secure setup right? **Port: 9001**
+> I made a simple machine for ALL my users, this is a secure setup, right? **Port: 9001**

-Firstly, to find out what kind of priveleges that currently exist on user "user".
-To do this, we run the command `sudo -1` and then enter the password for the user.
-Then, it lists that user "user" has acsess to all possiblle commands.
+Firstly, to find out what kind of privileges currently exist on user "user".
+To do this, we run the command `sudo -l` and then enter the password for the user.
+Then, it lists that user "user" has access to all possible commands.
 This is proved by the output  `(ALL : ALL) ALL` as a response to the given command.

 ![lab5 1](https://user-images.githubusercontent.com/46780028/157767743-969b7fc9-eafb-44c4-bd2f-e1a524853bdc.png)

-This enables user "user" to switch user to "root", a higher priveleged user which is the system administrator.
+This enables user "user" to switch user to "root", a higher privileged user which is the system administrator.
 To do this, we run the command `sudo su`.
-To confirm that the "root" user has been acsessed, we can run the `ls` command and see which files that can now be acsessed after the switch.
+To confirm that the "root" user has been accessed, we can run the `ls` command and see which files can now be accessed after the switch.
 The flag can be found within the `root.txt` file.

 ![lab 5 2](https://user-images.githubusercontent.com/46780028/157767781-90d5a581-5131-4efd-baf5-b866bc06246d.png)